magento/devdocs/guides/v2.3/graphql/reference/quote-shipping-method.md

 ---
 group: graphql
-title: Set shipping methods
+title: setShippingMethodsOnCart mutation
 ---

-## Set shipping methods

-Use the `setShippingMethodsOnCart` mutation to set one or more shipping methods on a cart.
+The `setShippingMethodsOnCart` mutation sets one or more shipping methods on a cart.
 By default, Magento GraphQL supports the following shipping methods:

 Label | Carrier code | Method code
 --- | --- | ---